If pregnant women or new moms seek your guidance about the GUARDIAN Study, please refer them to our website to learn more about the study.

 The consent process occurs entirely through our secure online permissions portal and is completely voluntary on the part of the parents.

-New moms may get an email about GUARDIAN.
+New parents may get an email about GUARDIAN.

-There are several ways that women and new moms may learn about the GUARDIAN study.
+There are several ways that expecting and new parents may learn about the GUARDIAN Study.
 They may see flyers for it in their OB/GYN’s office or other hospital locations.
-They may be invited by an in person study recruiter shortly after they deliver their baby or they may receive an email inviting them to the study shortly after delivery of their baby.
+They may be invited by an in person study recruiter shortly after they deliver their baby or they may receive an email inviting them to the study shortly after delivering their baby.

 The GUARDIAN study is not the same as the standard New York State Newborn Screening Program.

-Although the study uses the same blood sample taken for standard newborn screening, it is different in a few key ways.
-The GUARDIAN study is voluntary and done only if parents explicitly opt in to the testing.
+Although the study uses the blood sample taken for standard newborn screening, it is different in a few key ways.
+The GUARDIAN study is voluntary and done only if parents explicitly decide to complete the study testing.
 The test results are reported to families and to the child’s pediatrician.
 They are also reported to the New York State Department of Health Newborn Screening Program.

-Parents and providers will be contacted with the test results about 3-6 weeks after the baby is enrolled in the study.
+Parents and providers will be called with the test results about 3-6 weeks after the baby is enrolled in the study.
+Test results will also be included as an addendum to the standard Newborn screening report.

-Positive results will be communicated to parents and pediatricians by a genetic counselor and or geneticist and follow up genetic counseling will be completed as part of the study.
+Positive results, which mean your baby may have one of the conditions screened, will be communicated to parents and pediatricians by a genetic counselor and/or geneticist and a follow-up genetic counseling session will be completed as part of the study and at no cost.
 In some cases, there is additional testing to confirm the diagnosis.
 The genetic counselor and geneticist will give families information, counseling, and recommendations for medical care.
-Also, the genetic counselor will connect families with specialists, and give them information about research studies looking for possible new treatments.
+The genetic counselor will also connect families with specialists, and inform parents about research studies looking for possible new treatments.

 The genetic counselor will report the test results to the pediatrician if we cannot reach the family directly.

 In these scenarios, the genetic counselor will call the pediatrician and let them know about the positive screen or confirmed diagnosis.
 We will provide information about the condition along with the lab result following this call.
-The genetic counselor will encourage the family to inform their baby’s pediatrician and offer to contact them directly on their behalf if they prefer.
+The genetic counselor will encourage the family to inform their baby’s pediatrician and offer to contact them directly if parents prefer.

 The study is a collaboration between nonprofit, academic, and government organizations.

-GUARDIAN is led by a collaborative Columbia University Irving Medical Center, NewYork-Presbyterian Hospital, and the New York State Department of Health.
+GUARDIAN is led by a collaborative Columbia University Irving Medical Center, NewYork-Presbyterian Hospital, New York State Department of Health and the New York Genome Center.

-You can help by referring pregnant women to the GUARDIAN study website.
+You can help by referring expecting parents to the GUARDIAN study website.

-If a pregnant woman or new mom asks you for guidance about participating in the study, please direct her to our homepage.
+If a pregnant person or new parent asks you for guidance about participating in the study, please direct them to our homepage.
 Our website has information for families in both English and Spanish.
 Families can contact our team at 718-514-4947 or [email protected].

 You can download an GUARDIAN study flyer to share with patients and families.